From Silos to Systems: Process-Oriented Hazard Analysis for AI Systems: PHASE Guideline: Interpreting STPA for AI System Case Studies

-In the case studies, control actions range from decisions that the \ac{AI} developers make about dataset processing and model design, prompts that \ac{ML} artists enter when using a \ac{T2I} demo, to technical constraints such as setting a threshold for a filter.
-Feedback took the form of evaluation metrics, sensor outputs, user feedback, or other human communication forms.
-The input and output from the controlled and control processes relate to technical artifacts such as training dataset that is often input to the model development process.
-Moreover, input and output capture collaborations or communication links between individuals or teams.
-An example of this is the collaboration between physicians and developers for developing a clinically appropriate model (C1).
+The top-to-bottom representation of the control hierarchy (with higher levels indicating greater control) was generally effective for visualizing these relationships, but the ordering of the hierarchy was often context-dependent and subject to change based on system design choices, organizational policies, or patterns of use.
+Across the case studies, control actions ranged from development-time decisions (e.g., dataset processing and model design choices), to use-time actions (e.g., prompts entered by ML artists interacting with a text-to-image system), to technical constraints (e.g., threshold settings for safety filters).
+Feedback took the form of evaluation metrics, sensor outputs, user feedback, or other forms of human communication.
+Inputs and outputs captured both technical artifacts (e.g., training datasets) and coordination among individuals and teams, such as collaboration between physicians and developers to ensure clinically appropriate model behavior (\textit{C1}).